zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-plus-third-party-library.md

 - PostgreSQL

 ## Support

-If you have any further queries, contact the outstanding customer support for any request, and you will get your answer within the next business day, hour, or minutes!
+If you have any further queries, contact the outstanding customer support for any request, and you will get your answer within the next business day, hour, or minute!
 - <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>